jewettaij/visfd/doc/doc_filter_mrc.md

   -spheres tomogram_ribosomes.txt
 ```

-Note: The "-mask cytoplasmic_volume.rec" argument in the second step
+Note: The "*-mask cytoplasmic_volume.rec*" argument used in the second step
       is optional.
+      I use it in this example because we are searching for ribosomes,
+      so we want to restrict our search to blobs which lie *inside* the cell.
+    If you omit the "*-mask file*" argument, then all voxels will be considered.
-      In this example, the "cytoplasmic_volume.rec" file is an image file.
+      *("cytoplasmic_volume.rec" is an image file.
-      (This designates that voxels in that image which have brightness 0
+        Voxels in that image which have brightness 0 are considered outside
-       should *not* be considered.
-A user might use this argument to
-       specify which voxels lie outside the cell's cytoplasm.)
-      If you leave out the "-mask" argument, all voxels will be considered.
+        the cytoplasmic volume and will not be considered.
+        You can alsy try using the "-mask" argument during the initial "-blob"
+        detection step.)*

 Note: All of these parameters make reasonable defaults for ribosome detection
       except the "*-minima-thresold*" parameter ("-70" in the example).